B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Podcast listening is overwhelmingly mobile.
 73% of podcast consumers listen on a smartphone, according to the 2024 Buzzsprout study we previously cited.
 For B2B shows, this means your episode titles, descriptions, and cover art must be optimized for small screens and fast scrolling.

-Content Allies tip: We design cover art and audiograms specifically for mobile feeds, ensuring text is legible and visuals stand out even at thumbnail size.
+Content Allies tip: We design cover art and audiograms specifically for mobile feeds to ensure text is legible, and visuals stand out even at thumbnail size.
 This small adjustment can significantly improve click-to-listen rates.

 Does YouTube’s Video Shift Change Your Podcast Format Plan?